 A Franchisee is the authorized person operating the Franchise.
 The person works with the Franchisor to understand their value metrics and deliver business in a similar format to earn from returns.

 Types of Franchise

-Not all entrepreneurs are setting up new businesses—many consider the Franchise business model.
+Not all entrepreneurs set up new businesses—many consider the Franchise business model.
 A business becomes eligible in the Franchise market after they have earned record success.
 Granting Franchise is almost always a part of the growth strategy for the Franchise business.
 According to the market, there are five types of Franchise.